 Imperfect fidelity (poor provider compliance) is a major concern also in our PROOFCheck trial, just as non-compliance is a major obstacle to the effective delivery of health care and improved outcomes in general [38].
 The targeted interventions triggered by our EMR-prediction algorithm will only prevent respiratory failure if our physicians and nurses actually implement them.
 Improving fidelity of health care providers with evidence based interventions continues to be a challenge and is under-researched [39] and little is known on how to reproducing complex interventions (specially directed toward providers) to improve clinical outcomes [40].
 As long as we do not understand what drives provider fidelity and patient compliance with the preventive measures proposed to our providers for their high risk patients [41], we ignore the best means to translate widely accepted interventions and new findings of outcomes research into practice [42].
 We need to understand better what patient and/or provider characteristics hinder compliance with the triggered preventive checklist interventions to ensure care is in accordance with accepted evidence based best practices.

 We use a pragmatic trial to investigate heterogeneous provider fidelity with in clinical implementa- tion.
 Pragmatic trials like Dr. Gong’s may result in valid estimates of effectiveness in more realistic health care scenarios [43, 44]; we will use her pragmatic trial data to investigate incomplete fidelity, heterogeneity and diffi- culty in clinical implementation.
 An example with problematic fidelity relevant for PROOFCheck is blood product management; transfusions increase the risk of acute severe respiratory failure with mechanical ventilation [45]; recent research led to consensus that overzealous and empiric transfusion of blood products leads to worse out- comes [46], acknowledging that untreated anemia also predicts poor outcome [47]; guidelines reflect this for over a decade [48], but years later, implementation of rational transfusion blood product management is sketchy and very heterogeneous across the nation [49]; not least because their complex algorithms can be difficult to follow.
 Weiss et al. demonstrated that direct prompting for best practices improves provider compliance in the ICU and outcomes such as duration of mechanical ventilation or length of stay [50].
-We hypothesize that fidelity will be as- sociated with certain provider and patient characteristics; their investigation will allow more focused re-education efforts and adaptation of the checklist implementation.
+We hypothesize that fidelity will be associated with certain provider and patient characteristics; their investigation will allow more focused re-education efforts and adaptation of the checklist implementation.

 Innovation